AI Search Monitoring Tools in 2026

 Do I need to monitor all five major AI search engines?

 It depends on your audience.
 ChatGPT and Gemini have the largest user bases and are the minimum.
 Perplexity matters for research-heavy queries.
 Grok matters if Reddit is relevant to your audience.
 Claude matters for technical and B2B users.
-As of June 2026, Loudmink Max covers all five for $599/mo.
-Platforms like AthenaHQ track 9, and Profound Enterprise tracks 10+.
+As of July 2026, Loudmink Max covers all five for $599/mo.
+If raw engine count is your priority, platforms like AthenaHQ track 9 models, Profound Enterprise tracks 10+, and Rankscale tracks 17+.

 Is AI search monitoring worth it if I already track Google rankings?